ucgmsim/velocity_modelling/wiki/Generating-3D-Model.md

 ```

-**Explanation of key components:**
+##### Explanation of key components:

-1. **GTL** (Geotechnical Layer): When set to `true`, enables the use of a geotechnical layer that models near-surface velocity structures based on Vs30 values.

-2. **surfaces**: Defines the global surfaces used in the model.
+1. **surfaces**: Defines the global surfaces used in the model.
 Each surface has:
    - **path**: The location of the surface data file
    - **submodel**: The velocity model submodule used for assigning velocity values below this surface

    In this example, `NZ_DEM_HD.h5` is a high-definition digital elevation model for New Zealand, and `ep_tomography_submod_v2010` is the submodel that computes velocities using the 2010 tomography model.

-3. **tomography**: Specifies which tomography model to use. `2010_NZ_OFFSHORE` is an extension of the 2010 Eberhart-Phillips tomography model that includes offshore regions.
+2. **tomography**: Specifies which tomography model to use. `EP2010` is an extension of the 2010 Eberhart-Phillips tomography model.
+Its parameters include:
+   - **vs30**: The name of the Vs30 model used for near-surface velocity adjustments.
+In this case, it uses `nz_with_offshore`, which is defined in the registry.
+   - **special_offshore_tapering**: Indicates whether to apply a specialized 1D velocity model for offshore regions with very soft sediments.
+See the section below for more details.
+   - **GTL**: Indicates whether to use the Geotechnical Layer (GTL) model, which adjusts near-surface velocities based on Vs30 values (Ely 2010).

-4. **basin_edge_smoothing**: When set to `true`, applies smoothing at basin edges to avoid sharp transitions between basin and non-basin regions.
+3. **basin_edge_smoothing**: When set to `true`, applies smoothing at basin edges to avoid sharp transitions between basin and non-basin regions.

-5. **basins**: Lists all the basin models incorporated into this version.
+4. **basins**: Lists all the basin models incorporated into this version.
 Each basin is defined in the `nzcvm_registry.yaml` file with its own surfaces, boundaries, and submodels.

+##### Special Offshore Tapering
+If `special_offshore_tapering` is true, a specialized velocity adjustment is triggered for offshore regions with very soft sediments.
+This ensures a *smooth transition* from land-based velocity models to offshore conditions

+It is designed to provide a more accurate and consistent velocity profile in offshore areas, particularly in shallow waters where low-velocity sediments may not be captured accurately by the tomography model alone.

+The offshore point is determined by its distance from the shoreline (> 0) and the Vs30 value at that point (< 100 m/s, indicating soft ground).
+The code applies a pre-defined 1D velocity model to the offshore points that are deeper than desired depth (empirically derived from the shoreline distance).
+This creates a "smooth transition" from the land-based model to a more appropriate offshore model, preventing abrupt velocity changes.

 ### Creating Custom Model Versions